 The Addiction Psychiatry Fellowship at Vanderbilt University Medical Center (VUMC) is a one-year ACGME-accredited training program designed to graduate exceptional Addiction Psychiatrists with the clinical, teaching, scholarly, and leadership skills necessary for successful transition to faculty appointment.
+We have 2 fellowship positions available.

 The American healthcare system is collectively facing a public health crisis driven by substance use disorders (SUD) and their comorbidities.
 The treatment of individuals with SUD involves layers of complexity beyond prescribing effective pharmacotherapy and providing targeted behavioral interventions.
 Evidence-based treatments exist within a context that itself has meaningful effects on individual and population outcomes.
 Such factors include significant stigma against individuals with SUD, a discontinuous system of SUD care that varies by geography and sociodemography, an accumulating burden of social determinants of health (SDOH), and historical tension between heterogeneous therapeutic philosophies.
 These may significantly impact an individual's ability to access and benefit from effective therapies.
 Contextualizing SUD treatment within these frames allows effective individual treatment planning, as well as meaningful advocacy for population-level interventions to improve outcomes and heal communities.